FelixGathuo/alx-higher_level_programming/0x00-python-hello_world/README.md

-README for hello world with python
+README for hello world with python.